GiadaPa/CS-InformationSecurity/README.md

 ### Prerequisites

-For a ready to use Docker environment with all prerequisites already installed and prepared, you can check out the [Docker environment](#docker-environment) section.
+For a ready to use Docker environment with all Joomla and its dependencies already installed and prepared, you can check out the [Docker environment](#docker-environment) section.

+To run the attacks, the following prerequisites must be met:

+- Python 3.4+ with pip

+A package manager was used to simplify command execution.
+To use it, the following prerequisites must be met:

+- NPM 6 / YARN 1.22

 ### Source code